Uniquely identifying digital research objects

 - research datasets and collections

 - associated workflows

 - grey literature such as theses, reports, unpublished conference papers, newsletters, creative works, preprint journal articles, technical standards and specifications for which the institutional repository is the primary publication point.

 - learning materials and book chapters.

 - This service may be preferred by those institutions expecting to mint only a very small number of DOIs, or as an interim arrangement while a machine-to-machine service is established.

 - Manual minting service can only mint a single DOI at a time.
 Bulk DOI minting is currently not supported by the manual minting service.

-- Read My DOIs for information on how to manually mint a DOI, update a DOI or view the organisation's activities or profile.
+- Read the DOI Fabrica: Web Interface for information on how to manually mint a DOI, update a DOI or view the organisation's repository DOI activities or profile.